niks3089/tech-blog/content/posts/using-unikernels-in-solana.md

 }
 ```

-### Some Challenges with JIT Compilation

-Just-In-Time (JIT) compilation is a powerful technique used to optimize code at runtime, but it comes with several challenges

-#### 1. Startup Performance Impact
-- **Compilation Overhead**: JIT compilers compile code at runtime, which can cause delays during the initial execution of a program, leading to slower startup times compared to ahead-of-time (AOT) compiled code.
-- **Warm-up Time**: The code may run slower initially until the JIT compiler has had time to optimize it.
-During this "warm-up" period, performance can be less predictable.

-#### 2. Memory Usage
-- **Increased Memory Footprint**: JIT compilation requires memory for storing both the JIT compiler itself and the generated machine code.
-This can lead to higher memory consumption compared to AOT compilation, where the machine code is generated once and reused.
-- **Garbage Collection Interactions**: JIT compilers often run in environments with garbage collection, which can add additional pressure on memory management systems, potentially leading to performance bottlenecks.

-#### 3. Unpredictable Performance
-- **Unpredictable Latency**: Because JIT compilation happens at runtime, the performance can be unpredictable.
-For instance, a critical section of code might be interrupted by a JIT compilation process, causing a sudden increase in execution time.
-- **Variable Optimization Levels**: The level of optimization applied by a JIT compiler can vary depending on runtime conditions, leading to inconsistent performance across different runs or environments.

-#### 4. Code Size Inflation
-- **Code Bloat**: JIT compilers might generate more machine code than necessary due to conservative optimization strategies or the need to handle various edge cases.
-This can lead to code bloat and increased cache pressure.

-With above limitation in mind, lets dive in.

 ### A Hypothetical Solana Unikernel

-Is there a Rust based Unikernel?
+Now let's imagine an hypothetical world with Solana and Unikernel.
+First, is there a Rust based Unikernel?
 Yes, there's [hermit](https://github.com/hermit-os/hermit-rs).
-Now, imagine a scenario where Solana programs are not just compiled as eBPF bytecode to be executed in the Sealevel runtime, but instead are packaged as unikernels.
+Now, imagine a scenario where Solana programs are not just compiled as eBPF bytecode to be executed in the Sealevel runtime, but instead are packaged as hermit unikernels.
 How would this look?

 #### Conceptual Overview

 In a Solana + Unikernel setup:

 - **Compilation:** Each Solana program would be compiled along with a unikernel like Hermit, creating a single binary.
 - **Execution:** The execution of Solana smart contracts would occur within this unikernel and as a userspace process, which provides the necessary runtime environment, replacing the need for eBPF.
-We will use [uhyve](https://github.com/hermit-os/hermit-playground?tab=readme-ov-file#uhyve---a-lightweight-hypervisor), A hypervisior to start our unikernels as userspace process within a KVM-accelerated virtual machine
+We will use [uhyve](https://github.com/hermit-os/hermit-playground?tab=readme-ov-file#uhyve---a-lightweight-hypervisor), A hypervisor to start our unikernels as userspace process within a KVM-accelerated virtual machine
 - **Customization:** Hermit would need to be customized to support Solana-specific features like account management, transaction validation and state persistence.

 ### Next Steps: End-to-End Flow